-(a) Chapter 13-Mandatory Form Plan.
-All ehapter 13-plans (original and amended) shall conform to Local Bankruptcy Form 13-4.
+(a) Chapter 13 Plan.
+All chapter 13 plans (original and amended) shall conform to Local Bankruptcy Form 13-4.
 All appropriate blanks on the form shall be completed including any additional provisions which shall be set forth where indicated in the form plan.
-The last four digits of the debtor's social security number shall be provided where indicated and, if the plan provides for or affects traffic or criminal fines, forfeitures, or sanctions, the debtor's date of birth.
+The last four digits of the debtor's Local Rules W.D.
+Wash.
+Bankr.
+Effective Dec.
+1, 20164 Page 18 social security number shall be provided where indicated and, if the plan provides for or affects traffic or criminal fines, forfeitures, or sanctions, the debtor's date of birth.
 The debtor and the debtor's attorney (if represented by counsel) shall sign and date where indicated.

-(b) Other Chapter 13 Nonstandard Plan Provisions.
-Any additional casespecifienonstandard provisions included in Section XIIX of the form plan (Local Bankruptey Form 13-4)plan which modify any of the provisions contained in Sections I through XIIX shall begin by specifically referencing the section(s) modified, such as "Section IV.A.3 is modified as follows...."
+(b) Other Chapter 13 Plan Provisions.
+Any additional case-specific provisions included in Section XII of the form plan (Local Bankruptcy Form 13-4) which modify any of the provisions contained in Sections I through XI shall begin by specifically referencing the section(s) modified, such as "Section IV.A.3 is modified as follows...."